A Cobb County Public Library (CCPLS) card may be obtained by visiting any of our library locations.

 It is the responsibility of the patron to inform the library of any change in mailing address.
 To change contact information, please call (770) 528-2326, email firstname.lastname@example.org, or visit your local library.

 A child who is 16 years of age and under must have a parent or guardian present to provide current identification and to sign the library card application.
 The parent or legal guardian is responsible for all lost and damaged items and fines and fees on the child’s library card.
-A parent and the applicant must be present to register the card, and the parent or legal guardian must also authorize access to the Internet for any child less than 17 years of age.
+The parent or legal guardian must authorize access to the Internet for any child less than 17 years of age.
 A juvenile card is issued to a child from birth to 12; a young adult card is issued to a teen from 13-16 years of age.
 Federal law requires this authorization; it must be given in person with the child’s registration being signed by the parent or legal guardian.
-All library circulation policies apply to these cards.

 Non-county residents can obtain a library card by completing an application, providing acceptable identification, and paying a $40 per person card fee (via cash or check) at any Cobb library.
 The cards are valid for one year and must be renewed in person each year.
 All library circulation policies apply to these cards.

-A patron who is unable to visit a library in the Cobb County Public Library System because of age, illness, or disability may register for an ADA/Homebound library card.
+A patron who is unable to visit a library in the Cobb County Public Library System because of age, illness, or disability may register for an Homebound library card.
 The person facilitating the registration must provide proof of identity for the homebound person.
 Authorization must be given to persons to check out or pick up library materials on behalf of the cardholder.
 All library circulation policies apply to these cards.